mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Your doctor has decided that you can undergo an outpatient transplant.
 You will receive your treatment (pre-transplant testing, high-dose chemotherapy, stem cell transplant, follow-up care) in our outpatient clinic each day before returning to a local hotel or apartment each night.
 You will only be admitted to the hospital if you develop complications.

-Here is a typical timeline for someone having an outpatient transplant:
+Here is a typical timeline for someone having an outpatient transplant.
+You'll see that the days leading up to the transplant are given minus number such as Day −3, Day −2 etc. The day of the transplant is Day 0, and the days that follow are Day +1, Day +2 etc. Your healthcare team will use this format when they explain your transplant to you.

-* *Day −4:* You and your caregiver will check into a hotel or apartment close to MSKCC's main campus in Manhattan.
+* **Day −4:** You and your caregiver will check into a hotel or apartment close to MSKCC's main campus in Manhattan.
-* *Day −3:* You and your caregiver will come to MSKCC's Interventional Radiology department at main campus where a central venous catheter will be inserted in your upper chest wall.
+* **Day −3:** You and your caregiver will come to MSKCC's Interventional Radiology Department at the main hospital, where a central venous catheter will be inserted in your upper chest wall.
 You will return to your hotel or apartment in the evening.
-* *Day −2:* You will come to the Outpatient BMT Clinic where you receive your chemotherapy.
+* **Day −2:** You will come to the Outpatient BMT Clinic where you will receive your chemotherapy.
 You will return to your hotel or apartment in the evening.
-(Note that, in some cases, patients can require multiple days of chemotherapy.
-Your healthcare team will explain your specific treatment plan to you)
+(Note that, in some cases, patients will need multiple days of chemotherapy.
+Your healthcare team will explain your specific treatment plan to you.)
-* *Day −1:* This is a rest day; you will remain in your hotel or apartment for the day.
+* **Day −1:** This is a rest day.
+You will remain in your hotel or apartment for the day.
-* *Day 0:* Transplant day.
-You will come to the Outpatient BMT Clinic where you receive your stem cell transplant.
+* **Day 0:** This is your transplant day.
+You will come to the Outpatient BMT Clinic where you will receive your stem cell transplant.
 You will return to your hotel or apartment in the evening.
-* *Day +1 to +12:* You will visit the Outpatient BMT Clinic each day to have blood work done, your vital signs checked and a physical examination.
-You'll also receive hydration, electrolytes and transfusions if necessary.
+* **Day +1 to +12:** You will visit the Outpatient BMT Clinic each day to have blood work done, your vital signs checked, and a physical examination.
+You'll also receive hydration, electrolytes, and transfusions if necessary.
 While you are in the outpatient clinic you will be cared for in a private room that has a bed and bathroom.
 A light breakfast and lunch will be provided for you.
 There is a communal lounge with coffee and tea for caregivers.
-You return to your hotel or apartment each evening.
+You will return to your hotel or apartment each evening.

-After *Day +12* your central venous catheter will be removed.
-If you live within one hour of MSKCC's main campus you can return home.
+After Day +12 your central venous catheter will be removed.
+If you live within one hour of MSKCC's main hospital you may be allowed to return home.
 If you live further away you will stay at your local hotel or apartment for a few more weeks.
 You will still visit the Outpatient BMT Clinic regularly.

-You'll see that the days leading up to your transplant are given minus number; Day −3, Day −2 etc. The day of your transplant is Day 0, and the days that follow are Day +1, Day +2 etc. Your healthcare team will use this format when they explain your transplant to you.

 ## Your Transplant Team
 <div class="image-placeholder invisible"><p>Image Placeholder: Photograph of the outpatient transplant team would work, if printing is not an issue.</p></div>

-A team of healthcare professionals from the Adult Bone Marrow Transplant Service will care for you through all phases of your treatment.
+A team of healthcare professionals from the Adult Bone Marrow Transplant Service will care for you throughout your treatment.
 Below you'll find a list of the team members and their roles.
 You will meet each member of your healthcare team at different times during your treatment.

 Your **attending doctor** will be in charge of your care throughout your treatment.
 Even though one specific doctor will be your primary doctor, you will be cared for by different doctors during your transplant.

 A **fellow** is a doctor who has completed general training and is receiving additional training in cancer care.

 A **nurse practitioner (NP)** is a nurse who has a master's or doctoral degree.
-The nurse practitioner is licensed to examine you, provide medical treatments and prescribe medications.
-The NPs will be responsible for your daily care when you come to the Outpatient Clinic.
+An NP is licensed to examine you, provide medical treatments, and prescribe medications.
+The NPs will be responsible for your daily care when you come to the Outpatient BMT Clinic.

-Your **BMT Nurse Coordinator** is a nurse who will communicate and work with you, your caregiver and your team of doctors to organize all the testing, procedures and consults with other professionals required prior to your transplant.
-The Nurse Coordinator will provide you with treatment calendars describing the timeline for your plan of care and education about the pre-transplant process.
+Your **BMT nurse coordinator** is a nurse who will communicate and work with you, your caregiver and your team of doctors to organize and schedule all the testing, procedures, and consults with other professionals required prior to your transplant.
+The nurse coordinator will give you treatment calendars that show your treatment plan over time.

 A team of **nurses** will provide your day-to-day nursing care.
 They are registered nurses specially trained in the care of stem cell transplant patients.

-The **hospitalist** is a doctor who only sees patients while they are in the hospital.
+A **hospitalist** is a doctor who only sees patients while they are in the hospital.
 At MSKCC a hospitalist is on duty all night.

-A **Clinical Pharmacist** who specializes in the care of transplant patients will review your medications with you and your caregiver, teaching you how to take them properly and to inform you of any side effects they may cause.
+A **clinical pharmacist** specializes in the care of transplant patients.
+The pharmacist will review your medications with you and your caregiver, teaching you how to take them properly and to inform you of any side effects they may cause.
 The pharmacist will review and monitor your medications frequently with the outpatient team.

-**Social Workers** are members of the healthcare team who will help you, your family and those around you manage the stress that comes with the transplant process.
+**Social workers** will help you, your family and those around you manage the stress that comes with the transplant process.
 The social workers understand the issues faced by transplant patients and are on hand to listen, offer counseling, and refer you or your family to other resources and services as needed.

 **House staff** are doctors who are completing their residency.
 They work under the supervision of the fellows and attending doctors.

-**Financial Counselors** from Patient Financial Services will work with you and your insurance company to determine your transplant benefits.
-These financial counselors are experienced in the insurance issues faced by transplant patients.
+**Financial counselors** from Patient Financial Services will work with you and your insurance company to determine your transplant benefits.
+These counselors are experienced in the insurance issues faced by transplant patients.
 Each insurance company and their policies differ, so when your insurance company requires authorization your financial counselor will assist with that process.

-**Session Assistants**
+**Session assistants**
 <p class="outstanding">To be written.</p>

 While you are here, you will come to know all of the members of your team.